pheix/raku-trove/README.md

 #### Basics

-[Coveralls](https://coveralls.io/) is a web service that allows users to track the code coverage of their application over time in order to optimize the effectiveness of their unit tests.
-Pheix test tool includes Coveralls integration via [API](https://docs.coveralls.io/api-reference).
+[Coveralls](https://coveralls.io/) is a web service that allows users to track the code coverage of their application over time in order to optimize the effectiveness of their unit tests. `Trove` test tool includes Coveralls integration via [API](https://docs.coveralls.io/api-reference).

 API reference is quite clear — the generic objects are `job` and `source_file`.
 Array of source files should be included to the job: